 AMK-Electro company builds electrical equipment by both standardized and individual designs.
 For many years, the Company had a website which was essentially an interactive product catalog.
-However, since the initial launch of the first Company website, technology made quite a huge leap forward, and the Company realized the need to keep their website in touch with our day and age.
+However, since the initial launch of the first Company website, technology made quite a huge leap forward, and the Company realized they need to keep their website in touch with our day and age.

 This means that hierarchical structure and general layout should be preserved.
-Realizing how important this requirement is, we began working on the website.

 Magic of the double menu

 The original website had two menus: horizontal main menu (leading to informational pages) and vertical side menu (linking to product categories).
 Both these menus are the most recognizable elements of the website, and getting rid of them was not an option.
 On desktops, they should be kept "as is".
 On mobile platforms, they may look different, but they need to be convenient to use.